Automated data onboarding: more data preparation tasks

 A number of these services, like Google Maps and FourSquare, offer a freemium-level service that provides you substantial amounts of free data every day, so why not take advantage of it?

 A.6 Translate and Parse International Data

 If you market and sell globally, no doubt you must deal with non-English data, which can be hard to work with for your sales team and your other automation technologies.
-Here are some typical challenges you can take care of during the data onboarding process:
+Here are some typical challenges you can take care of during the automated data preparation and onboarding process:

 - Translating non-English job titles to English